State State

 Laura Clellan, the CPW’s acting director, said in a statement her agency will continue to meet with producers and other stakeholders, including the USFWS, to “explore how to maximize the restoration effort” next winter while protecting both livestock and wolves.

-In the meantime, state wildlife officials said they would continue working with producers to implement tactics outlined in the Wolf-Livestock Conflict Minimization Program Guide while building on “significant conflict mitigation milestones this year.”
+In the meantime, state wildlife officials said they would continue working with producers to implement tactics outlined in the Wolf-Livestock Conflict Minimization Program Guide while building on what they described as “significant conflict mitigation milestones this year.”

-The now-cancelled reintroduction this month was destined for southwestern Colorado, where cattle ranchers there spoke to Denver7 last fall about their concerns with bringing the predators into their lands.
+The now-canceled reintroduction this month was destined for southwestern Colorado, where cattle ranchers there spoke to Denver7 last fall about their concerns with bringing the predators into their lands.

 Gunnison County ranchers bracing for planned 2026 gray wolf reintroduction